An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 WHAT TO DRIVE

-An ordinary car, either front or rear-wheel drive, is all you need for Route 66 in the warm months.
+An ordinary car, either front or rear-wheel drive, is all you need in the warm months.
 An SUV or 4-wheel drive vehicle is not necessary.
-Off-roading is not an integral part of the Route 66 experience.
+(Off-roading is not an integral part of the Route 66 experience.)

 Convertibles are in limited supply, so book well ahead.
 (And note typical summertime temperatures above!)
 A Corvette or other low-clearance vehicle may limit exploring of bypassed sections.
 "Classic" cars generally cannot be rented for such a long trip...but if you have $7,500 check out www.blacktopcandys.com.